-Inspired by the newest candy trend I’ve decided to make my own Hot Chocolate Bombs.
+Inspired by the newest candy trend, I’ve decided to make my Hot Chocolate Bombs.
 What are hot chocolate bombs?
-Basically they are chocolates filled with marshmallows and cocoa mix.
-You pour steaming hot milk over them and chocolate melts away releasing soft fluffy marshmallows out.
-It’s fun and it’s delicious.
+They are chocolates filled with marshmallows and cocoa mix.
+You pour steaming hot milk over them, and chocolate melts away, producing a fun explosion-like effect and releasing soft fluffy marshmallows.
+It’s fun, and it’s delicious.

 HOW TO MAKE HOT CHOCOLATE BOMBS

 We’ve recently moved to a coastal town.
-Being surrounded by beautiful beaches it gave me a fun idea for beach inspired seashell hot chocolate bombs.
+Being surrounded by beautiful beaches gave me a fun idea for beach-inspired seashell hot chocolate bombs.
 Aren’t they adorable!
 They would be fantastic for a Winter Wedding, bridal showers, birthdays and of course Holidays.
 They make for the cutest gifts and I can’t wait to make some more soon.

 - Heat Proof Bowl